NeerajTheCoder/pokedex/README.md

-# pokedex
+# Sample pocodex app
-Now, This project intended to create a basic pokedex.
-Further updates will be coming soon.
+This project was bootstrapped with Create React Native App.